-NOVA Hope for Haiti’s Permanent Clinics
+NOVA Hope for Haiti’s Medical Missions

 NOVA began sponsoring medical mission trips to Haiti in 2002.
 These medical missions would typically last seven days.
 In 2008, NOVA decided to pursue opening a permanent clinic in Haiti after realizing the desperate need for on-going healthcare.
 NOVA purchased a 12 acre parcel of land in Cavaillon, in Southwest Haiti, and began construction of a two-story medical clinic and residence in 2012.
 Our clinic in Martineau, Cavaillon was completed in October 2014.